TheSmashy/ConvoyLights/Philosophy/Philosophy.md

 ---

-## 🌡️ Color Temperature: The 4500K Rule
+## Color Temperature: The 4500K Rule

 Most of my lights fall between **4000K–5000K**, with 4500K being the sweet spot.

 **Why 4500K?**
 - Enough warmth to be comfortable at night
-- Still feels “neutral white” to the average eye
+- Still feels “neutral white” to the my eye
 - Tints well with 219B, 519A, B35AM without major color shift
 - Avoids the harshness of 5700K+ but keeps more clarity than 3000K

-I build a few 3500K or 2700K lights, but those are niche tools — not daily drivers.
+I build a few 3500K lights, but those are niche tools — not daily drivers.

 ---

-## 🔬 CRI > Lumens (Most of the Time)
+## CRI > Lumens (Most of the Time)

 If I can't see colors correctly, it doesn’t matter how bright the hotspot is.